lobre/eventbus/README.md

 ## Basic publish/subscribe (`examples/basic`)

-`Publish` appends a Go value to the log and delivers it over channels. `Subscribe(topic, bufferSize)` hands back a receive-only channel plus a `Close` function. `NewEvent` stamps timestamps and numeric IDs so you don’t repeat boilerplate.
+`Publish` appends a Go value to the log and delivers it over channels. `Subscribe(topic, opts...)` hands back a receive-only channel plus a `Close` function.
+Pass options such as `eventbus.WithBufferSize(8)` or `eventbus.WithFromID(42)` when you need them; omit options to get the default buffer (1024) and no replay. `NewEvent` stamps timestamps and numeric IDs so you don’t repeat boilerplate.
 This is the core API.

 ## Buffer tuning (`examples/buffer`)

 Each subscriber owns its buffer.
 A size of `1` keeps only the newest value (“state changed”), while larger buffers collect bursts.
 Publishers never block: when a subscriber’s buffer fills, new events for that subscriber are dropped.
-The example shows how different sizes behave.
+Use `eventbus.WithBufferSize(n)` to override the default; the example shows how different sizes behave.

 ## Live projections (`examples/projection`)

 You can hold derived state in memory by subscribing to the topic you care about and updating a struct whenever events arrive.
-Starting the subscription early ensures you see every event; if you restart later, you can use `SubscribeFromID` to catch up.
+Start the subscription early so you see every event; if you restart later, add `eventbus.WithFromID(lastID)` to catch up.
 The example counts orders per user.

 ## Offline log scans (`examples/report`)